10 Top-Rated Sushi Restaurants in Tokyo

 If you wish to have the best sushi experience in Tokyo, it’s highly recommended to dine at one of Tokyo’s high-end sushi restaurants.
 There are nearly 30 restaurants that are awarded with Michelin stars in Tokyo, and those top-rated restaurants offers the extraordinary sushi experience without doubts.
 Yes, they might be pricey but it’s totally worth the money considering the taste, quality and experience.

-In this article, I’m going to introduce some of the best sushi restaurants in Tokyo, which have won honorable awards including Michelin stars and you can enjoy the omakase course by the skilful sushi masters.
+In this article, I’m going to introduce some of the best sushi restaurants in Tokyo, which have won honorable awards including Michelin stars and you can enjoy the omakase course by the skillful sushi masters.
 Please keep in your mind that those restaurants are very popular and hard to get a table so make sure to book your seats in advance.

 *Please note that this article contains affiliate links.